Maestro-111/movies-search-system/README.md

 ## TO DO
 1. Improve recommendations for user.
-2. Add rating for movies.
+2. Automate scripts execution for populating the database.
-3. Automate scripts execution for populating the database.
+3. Integrate rating into recommendations.